-- purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus, - ordinary brokerage transactions and transactions in which the broker solicits purchasers, - an exchange distribution in accordance with the rules of the New York Stock Exchange or other exchange or trading system on which the shares are admitted for trading privileges,
+purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus,

+• ordinary brokerage transactions and transactions in which the broker solicits purchasers,

+• an exchange distribution in accordance with the rules of the New York Stock Exchange or other exchange or trading system on which the shares are admitted for trading privileges,

-• sales at the market to or through a market maker or into an existing trading market, on an exchange or otherwise, for the shares, • sales in other ways not involving market makers or established trading markets, • through put or call transactions relating to the shares, • principal t block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as o facilitate the transaction, and • in privately negotiated transactions.
-S-4
+- sales at the market to or through a market maker or into an existing trading market, on an exchange or otherwise, for the shares, - sales in other ways not involving market makers or established trading markets, - through put or call transactions relating to the shares,

+• block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction, and

+• in privately negotiated transactions.

-III connection with distr ibutions of me snares or otherwise, me seming stockholders ma y:
+In connection with distributions of the shares or otherwise, the selling stockholders may:

-- enter into hedging transactions with broker-dealers or other financial institutions, which may in turn engage in short sales of the shares in the course of hedging the positions they assume, - sell the shares short and redeliver the shares to close out such short positions, - enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to them of shares offered by this prospectus, which they may in turn resell, or - pledge shares to a broker-dealer or other financial institution, which, upon a default, they may in turn resell.
+• enter into hedging transactions with broker-dealers or other financial institutions, which may in turn engage in short sales of the shares in the course of hedging the positions they assume, pledge shares to a broker-dealer or other financial institution, which, upon a default, they may in turn resell.